xe1gyq/openstack/documentation/Introduction.md

 - Today's Mini-Hackathon
   - Mission
   - Team Roles
-    - Dispositivos
+    - Embedded
     - Cloud
-    - Control Version
+    - Version Control
     - Marketing
 First thing to do is 2 minutes to choose a Team Name Create a Brand